ELVIS-Project/vis-framework/doc/api/about.rst

 To ease development tasks, we modified the relevant ``__init__.py`` files to add "one directory up" (i.e., ``..``) to the ``$PYTHONPATH`` so it is possible to import ``vis`` and its submodules from within the "vis" directory.

 After you install the ``vis`` framework, we recommend you run our automated tests.
 From the main vis directory, run ``python run_tests.py``.
-We currently expect at least one test to fail; refer to :ref:`known_issues_and_limitations` for more information.
+Python prints ``.`` for every test that passes, and a large error or warning for every test that fails.
+Certain versions of music21 may cause tests to fail; refer to :ref:`known_issues_and_limitations` for more information.

 The :class:`~vis.workflow.WorkflowManager` is not required for the framework's operation.
 We recommend you use the :class:`WorkflowManager` directly or as an example to write new applications.
 The vis framework gives you tools to answer a wide variety of musical questions.
 The :class:`WorkflowManager` uses the framework to answer specific questions.
 Please refer to :ref:`use_the_workflowmanager` for more information.
 If you will not use the :class:`WorkflowManager`, we recommend you delete it: remove the ``workflow.py`` and ``other_tests/test_workflow.py`` files.